STARfishOZ/texteditor/README.md

-# I know there are now error handlers and etc., didn't had time
+# I know there are no error handlers and etc., didn't had time

 # AeFrontendTexteditorAngularSkeleton